Langerz82/landofmana/README.md

 #### Windows:
 run gameserver-win.bat

 For debug mode run gameserver-inspect-win.bat

+If you need to exit the server do not close the window, switch to it then press Ctrl+C to exit cleanly so it saves to redis.

 ### Terms and Conditions:
 This software is provided as is, is a compiled and covered under MPL V2.0 and is copyright code and content to there respective owners.